NerTzhuLz/PhoenixBot/README.md

     * posts a new host message
     * only works if the old host uses it
         * Also only if the tagged players were in the squad?
+    * Change "Squad" command to show original message
+        * Make it work for closed squads
 * Add a bump command
     * Only available if relic is getting close to timing out
     * (Notify a host if their squad is elligible)